gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.07.29

+Known Issues
+- (All) movement sucks today with analog stick
+- (All) grabbing / dropping is pretty bad and doesnt work as expected
+- (IR) Conveyer belt model is now bread cause it kept crashing on windows
+- (UI) The first option in a dropdown isnt selectable

+Game Renamed!
+- pub panic for now :)

+impact
+- Add new Furniture
+    - cup spawner
+    - trash can
+    - squirter (finds alcohol nearby and squirts it into the cup)
+    - filtered grabber (name + subtype)
+    - Pneumatic Pipe (teleporter)
+- Furniture Changes
+    - pill dispenser => fruit basket
+- New Ingredients
+    - add bitters and the other liquires? liquoors?
+- customers can order multuple times now
+- add Day Counter
+- Menu now has button to link to discord invite

+bug fix
+- customer takes their drink now (also hide drinks that are not makeable yet)
+- handle if you put something back into an indexer that doesnt match the current index
+- fix issue where item containers could have duplicated items
+- conveyers now respect canhold filters
+- fix issue where items without subtypes crashed the game
+- fix subtype rendering for filters
+- fix issue where countdown seconds were each two seconds (walkable cache)
+- fix issue where item containers with limits werent generating more in future rounds
+- invalidate walkable cache when player moves furniture around
+- block player from dropping furniture ontop of other furniture
+- reset customer order count when changing rounds
+- delete the customers when ending the round

+better eng
+- allow rendering underlying enum name in subtype debug info
+- remove bag / pill bottle / pill
+- no more reference shared pointers
+- change from filter function to data store
+- disable network if in gabe mode
+- add debug info for filters
+- no longer need to update the entire model object
+- add back support for dynamic model loading
+- new model info => model info :)
+- more model loading
+- move basic model rendering to json config
+- Migrate all drinks and recipes to json
+- add button in pause menu to releoad configs, good for model scale/position changes
+- add function to open urls
+- add image_button() to ui library
+- extract search range for teleporter into global
+- add better json loading utils in preload
+- move one off textures to config file
+- lot less logs on startup
+- update to local player list in case we consider doing that later
+- remove all uses of global player

 ### alpha_0.23.07.21

 Known Issues